-This three-element model of cognition is not sufficient to explain the full gambit of human cognition but it provides a useful conceptual frame for disaggregating the broader concept.
-The elements are not mutually exclusive and in some contexts may be inextricably linked.
-No doubt they are closely related, influence each other and ultimately affect the decisions and actions of managers.
+While this three-element model of cognition is not sufficient to explain the full gambit of human cognition, it does provide a useful conceptual frame for disaggregating the broader concept.
+The elements are closely related, influence each other and ultimately affect the decisions and actions of managers.
 As they stand they provide a useful frame of reference for managerial cognition scholars exploring the black-box.

-Using these definitions cognitive content and cognitive style are antecedents of cognitive structure.
-Cognitive structure, or at least part of a managers cognitive structure is their perceived discretion.
+Using these definitions cognitive content and cognitive style are antecedents of cognitive content.
+Cognitive structure, or at least part of a manager's cognitive structure is the perceived discretion to act in a context.

-In the exploration of the black-box we propose a more explicit formulation of cognition and discretion within the upper-echelons research framework.
-This framework is described Figure 5 below.
+Thus, in the exploration of the black-box we propose a more explicit formulation of cognition and discretion within the upper echelons research framework and this framework is described Figure 5 below.